-Applied Music is a private vocal or instrumental study open to music majors only.
+Applied Music is a private vocal or instrumental study open to all students.
 The course constitutes one thirty-minute lesson per week.
-Music majors are required to enroll in one section each semester in their principal performing medium.
+Students should contact the instructor within the first week of classes for scheduling.
+Course offered fall and spring semesters.